MakeSchool-Tutorials/5-Best-Practices/P0/content.md

 slug: best-practices
 ---

-This article was created in preparation of a Codementor office hour.
+This article was created in preparation for a Codementor office hour.
 It discusses 5 best practices for game development that can help you avoid common mistakes.

 Here's a recording of the office hour, you can find a full transcript below: